OysterKing/Final-Year-Project/README.md

 04/02/16:
 Changed filepaths so that now the program works out of the Final-Year-Project folder and the pcap and xml files are saved in a sub folder called resources.

+06/02/16:
+Added code to netanim to write the link options chosen by the user to the temporary xml file.
+The NetReader then parse this information for each link and initiates them in mininet.
+Translator deletes this extra information when it is writing the final executable xml file.